direktiv/direktiv.github.io/docs/events/knative/example.md

 EOF
 ```

-After this process Knative is installed with a working Kafka broker.
+The Kafka broker is now up and running.
 The setup can be tested with `kubectl`.

 ```sh title="Working Knative Eventing"
 kubectl get brokers.eventing.knative.dev